datalayer/datalayer/lab/keycloak/java/repo/README.md

 # Import OpenLDAP Users

 The LDIF file that we will use, `/springboot-keycloak-openldap/ldap/ldap-mycompany-com.ldif`, has already a pre-defined structure for mycompany.com.
-Basically, it has 2 groups (developers and admin) and 4 users (Bill Gates, Steve Jobs, Mark Cuban and Ivan Franchin).
-Besides, it is defined that Bill Gates, Steve Jobs and Mark Cuban belong to developers group and Ivan Franchin belongs to admin group.
+Basically, it has 2 groups (developers and admin) and 4 users (Bill Jobs, Steve Gates, Mark Cuban and Foo Bar).
+Besides, it is defined that Bill Jobs, Steve Gates and Bar Foo belong to developers group and Foo Bar belongs to admin group.
 ```
-Bill Gates > username: bgates, password: 123
+Bill Jobs > username: bjobs, password: 123
-Steve Jobs > username: sjobs, password: 123
+Steve Gates > username: sgates, password: 123
-Mark Cuban > username: mcuban, password: 123
+Bar Foo > username: bfoo, password: 123
-Ivan Franchin > username: ifranchin, password: 123
+Foo Bar > username: fbar, password: 123
 ```

 There are two ways to import those users: just running a script or through `phpldapadmin`